 pdcbodynits Listed by incransom Ransomware Group

-On June 4, 2026, the incransom Ransomware Group added apparel manufacturer Bodynits Group to its leak site, confirming that internal files had been exfiltrated after a ransomware attack.
+On June 4, 2026, the incransom Ransomware Group added apparel manufacturer Bodynits Group to its leak site, claiming that internal files had been exfiltrated after a ransomware attack.
 The company, which designs and manufactures clothing, saw its accounting and finance systems, asset management platforms, client databases, employee personal data, non-disclosure agreements, and proprietary developments and technologies all accessed by the attackers.

 Available reporting describes the breach as a classic ransomware operation in which the group first gained access, exfiltrated data, and then encrypted systems.
 The leak site lists Bodynits alongside a partial sample of stolen documents.
 Public reporting indicates the exposed material includes sensitive employee records containing names, contact details and likely addresses, as well as client information and internal financial records.
 No exact victim count has been released, but the breadth of systems affected suggests thousands of individuals could have their personal data now in criminal hands.
 The incransom leak site itself serves as the primary public evidence of the incident.